Electrical trainee Ashley trained with Options Skills and utilised our career development team to find employment.

-In June, Ashley joined us at the training centre for the first stage of his training.
+In June, Ashley joined us at the training centre for the first stage.

-During stage one, students will undertake a combination of theory and practical-based training.
+During stage one, students undertake a combination of theory and practical-based training.
 Spending time in the classrooms, workshops, and IT suites, the first couple of months of training are crucial for gaining that initial understanding of electrics.
-Upon completion of stage one, students will have achieved their DEI, 18th Edition Wiring Regulations and ECS Trainee card.
+Students will have achieved their DEI, 18th Edition Wiring Regulations and ECS Trainee card upon completing stage one.

 This trainee card is crucial for stage two of training as it allows students to go out to work on-site as paid trainees.

 Students are more than welcome to source employment for themselves as trainees.
-Many students already have connections in the trades that can help them find a job.
+Many students already have connections in the trades to help them find a job.

-However, many others don't have that option, and that's where we can help again.
-During stage one, we invite students to take part in our free employability workshop.
-The workshop aims to provide students with the knowledge they need to find employment, from CV writing to the hidden job market.
-But that's not all.
+However, many others don’t have that option, and that’s where we can help again.
+During stage one, we invite students to participate in our free employability workshop.
+The workshop aims to provide students with the knowledge to find employment, from CV writing to the hidden job market.
+But that’s not all.